Yappes Design system

 Color Palette

-The original Yappes color system focused on bright orange and blue but lacked structure for accessibility and semantic usage.
-In the new design system, I expanded the palette into primary, secondary, and neutral scales, each with tone steps (25–900) to enhance contrast control and theming flexibility.
+The original Yappes color system focused on bright orange and blue but lacked structure for accessibility and semantic usage in the new design system, I expanded the palette into primary, secondary, primitive, semantic scales, each with tone steps (25–900) to enhance contrast control and theming flexibility.

-The result is a more scalable and brand-aligned palette that maintains Yappes’ energetic orange and trustworthy blue while improving legibility and usability across all digital products.
+The result is a more scalable and brand-aligned palette that maintains Yappes system.

 Typography

-The new type scale defines clear hierarchy levels (H1–H6, body, captions) with consistent line heights and spacing, mapped to semantic text tokens in Figma for design-to-dev parity.
+New type scale defines clear hierarchy levels (H1–H6, body, captions) with consistent line heights and spacing, mapped to semantic text tokens.

 Icons